reneegrinnell/Crystal-Collector/README.md

 values.
 The value of each crystal is hidden from you until you click it.

 Win a round by matching your total score to the randomly selected target value.
-If the total score exceeds the target value, you lose!
+If the total score exceeds the target value, you lose.

 ## Technologies Used
-*HTML
+* HTML
-*CSS/Bootstrap
+* CSS/Bootstrap
-*JavaScript/jQuery
+* JavaScript/jQuery